Developer mode is deprecated and no longer supported as of Ruby agent version 4.1.0.

-The New Relic Ruby agent includes Developer mode, a built-in user interface for examining details about web transactions in your application.
-With Developer mode you can examine the library and database calls made by the controller actions as they are invoked on the Rails instance.
+The New Relic Ruby agent includes Developer mode, a built-in UI for examining details about web transactions in your application.
+With Developer mode, you can examine the library and database calls made by the controller actions as they are invoked on the Rails instance.

 The Ruby agent's Developer mode, which is on by default when the